By-laws of The Federation of Historical Bottle Collectors

 E. A Director shall not be deemed to be a trustee with respect to the organization or with respect to any property held or administered by the organization, including property that may be subject to restrictions imposed by the donor or transferor of that property.

-F. The Board of Directors may fix reasonable compensation for themselves the the FOHBC Business Manager, committee chairpersons, national convention officials or contractors such as the FOHBC Periodical Editor for the business of effecting the mission of the Federation.
+F. The Board of Directors may fix reasonable compensation for the FOHBC Business Manager, committee chairpersons, national convention officials or contractors such as the FOHBC Periodical Editor for the business of effecting the mission of the Federation.

 G. The Directors (elected officers) of the Federation and their major responsibilities and duties are as follows: